A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Hydrogen-enabled Planning Enhancement for MESs

 \subsection{Single-type Hydrogen Facilities}

-Many resilience-oriented planning methods have been developed by deciding the capacity, location, and quantity of HESSs or HRSs.
-For example, Yan \emph{et al.}\cite{Yan2024} proposed a resilient planning method for power systems to decide battery energy storage systems (BESS) and HESS capacities against heatwave events.
+Many resilience-oriented planning methods have been developed to decide the capacity, location, and quantity of single-type hydrogen facilities (e.g., HESSs, HRSs, and H2Ps).
+For example, Yan \emph{et al.}\cite{Yan2025} proposed a resilient planning method for power systems to decide electric ESSs and HESS capacities against heatwave events.
 Firstly, the impact model of heatwave events on the power demand and photovoltaic generation was developed.
 Then, a total cost minimization problem was formulated with the consideration of the daily investment cost, operation/maintenance cost, fuel cost, power curtailment penalty cost, and so on.
 Finally, CPLEX was adopted to solve the formulated problem.
-The proposed planning method can combine the advantages of BESS and HESS, i.e., HESS was adopted for long-term storage before heatwave events happen, and BESS is responsible for short-term intra-day power balance.
+The proposed planning method can combine the advantages of electric ESSs and HESSs, i.e., HESSs are adopted for long-term storage before heatwave events happen, whereas electric ESSs are responsible for short-term intra-day power balance.
 During the heatwave events, HESS adopted a discharging strategy to relieve the negative impact of heatwave events.
-Similarly, Zhao \emph{et al.}\cite{ZhaoH2022} investigated a resilient planning problem to decide the photovoltaic panels, HESS, and BESS capacities for a hydrogen-integrated airport energy system considering main grid power outages incurred by extreme events.
+Similarly, Zhao \emph{et al.}\cite{ZhaoH2022} investigated a resilient planning problem to decide the photovoltaic panels, HESS, and electric ESS capacities for a hydrogen-integrated airport energy system considering main grid power outages incurred by extreme events.
 To achieve the above aim, a planning method was proposed to minimize the total economic cost that consists of the capital cost, operational cost, and carbon emission cost.
 Simulation results showed that the comprehensive resilience index can increase by 18\% when the hydrogen-penetration ratio in the airport energy system increases from 20\% to 40\%.
-In \cite{Qu2024}, Qu \emph{et al.} investigated a tri-level robust planning problem for enhancing the resilience of distribution networks considering deterministic line faults.
-The optimization objective is to minimize the weighted sum of annual investment cost and annual load shedding cost, and decision variables of the first-level problem are the locations, quantities, and capacities of hydrogen microgrids and soft open points.
-To generate the stochastic line fault scenarios, a multi-type natural disaster model was developed.
-To solve the formulated tri-level MILP problem, a mixed-integer L-shaped method was proposed.
-Simulation results indicated that cooperative planning of hydrogen microgrids and soft open points can significantly enhance the resilience of the distribution network and reduce load shedding by 68.4\%.
+In the above works, the deterministic effects of extreme events were considered.
+In practice, those effects may be stochastic.
+For example, Gao \emph{et al.}\cite{Gao2024} proposed a two-stage resilience planning method for an integrated electricity-gas energy system with the consideration of stochastic line fault impacts incurred by typhoons.
+As shown in Fig.~\ref{fig_7}, the first stage solves the investment decision problem to decide the locations and capacities of HRSs and gas-fired distributed generators under the given quantity constraints.
+The second stage solves the system operation optimization problem in all fault scenarios, which were generated based on the Monte Carlo method and line fragile probability models under typhoons.
+The decision variables are upstream purchase, electric/gas load shedding, fuel cell generation, and gas-fired distributed generation.
+Finally, a single-level MISOCP problem was formulated to minimize the sum of investment cost and expected operation cost and solved by the Gurobi solver.
+Simulation results showed that the proposed planning method can reduce the total cost compared to other four baselines by 6.36\%-50.54\%, which focus on only resilience (load shedding), only investment economics, only HRS planning, and only gas-fired distributed generators.